1

 ///

-/// preserve the order of the values in the set, use `.shift_take(value)`
+/// explicitly.
+If you need to preserve the relative order of the values in the set, use

 where